aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 Area of die in microns = Die width in microns * Die height in microns

-All section 2 logs, reports and results can be found in following run folder:

 # 1. Run 'picorv32a' design floorplan using OpenLANE flow and generate necessary outputs.
 Commands to invoke the OpenLANE flow and perform floorplan